 The Media Histories and Archives research cluster reflects a diverse group of researchers across LSFM and the College of Arts.
 The cluster is united by their analysis of and research into the ways in which the media - especially the moving image - reflects the past, as well as the ways in which we as scholars go about understanding the history of those media themselves, and the impact of archival policies on the memory of earlier media.
-The cluster includes scholars of historical film, television and video games, experts in archival policies situated in and around the Media Archive of Central England (MACE, which is housed at the University of Lincoln), and researchers of film cultures, Hollywood film and queer theory in cinema and television.
+The cluster includes scholars of historical film, television and video games, and researchers of film cultures, Hollywood film, and queer theory in cinema and television.

 Dr Andrew Elliott is the coordinator of this research cluster.
 He is Senior Lecturer in Media and Cultural Studies, and works on the representation of history in film, TV, and video games, as well as online cultures of historical commemoration.
 He has published four books on medieval film, games and history, the epic film and medievalism in 21st-century online culture, as well as articles on media depictions of the past and medievalism more generally.

 (2017) Medievalism, politics and mass media: appropriating the Middle Ages in the twenty-first century.Boydell and Brewer, Woodbridge.

 (2016) Arthurian fragments, Arthurian mosaics.
 Arthuriana: The journal of Arthurian studies, 25 (4). pp. 14-24.